It’s called the silent killer.

 We conducted extensive research on this type of headache, reviewing more than 10 journals, studies, and scholarly articles to get to the bottom of this issue and hopefully clear up some misconceptions.
 We also talked to Arif Dalvi MD, MBA, Director of the Comprehensive Movement Disorders Center at the Palm Beach Neuroscience Institute so that he could shed some light on this complex condition.

 “Hypertension or high blood pressure can be a direct cause of headaches,” says Dr. Dalvi.
 “It is called a silent killer because it damages the inner linings of blood vessels over many years which in the long-term leads to a higher risk of heart attacks and strokes.
 Headaches from high blood pressure have a different mechanism from migraine headaches and the two are not directly related.”

-Unlike hypertension, migraine does not originate in the blood vessels .
+Unlike hypertension, migraine does not originate in the blood vessels.
 However, hypertension can cause a significant amount of arterial pressure, putting increased stress on the body.
 This can trigger a migraine attack.
-By the same token, the pain from a migraine can cause a great deal of anxiety and put a lot of stress on the body.
+By the same token, the migraine can put a lot of stress and worry on the body.
 This can result in an elevation of blood pressure, although it may not mean that the person has hypertension.
-The stress from the pain can cause an isolated hypertensive episode.
+The stress can cause an isolated hypertensive episode.
 Nevertheless, if you experience elevated blood pressure, even while under stress, you should talk to your doctor about it.

 Symptoms of a hypertensive headache include: